-We meet passengers at the Northam Airfield about 30 mins prior to sunrise.
+We meet passengers at the Northam Airfield about one hour prior to sunrise.
 After coffee and a briefing you will be taken on-board our vehicles to the launch site where you are invited to help with the inflation of the balloon.
 Once inflated everyone climbs aboard the balloon and we fly for 45mins – 1 hour, and our retrieve crew will follow us and meet us at the landing site.
 Once the balloon is packed away you will be taken to the breakfast venue for a sumptuous breakfast with champagne.

 Please allow 4-5 hours for the whole morning’s experience.

 The limiting factor for a balloon flight is the wind rather than rain and usually when it is raining it is also too windy for ballooning.
 However Northam only gets about one tenth of the rain that falls in Perth.
 We have lots of days where some of our passengers will drive up from Perth early in the morning before their balloon flight, leaving Perth where it is raining and windy and they get to Northam where it is blue skies and sunshine and perfect for ballooning.
 Quite often the rain doesn’t make it over the Darling Escarpment (Perth Hills) to Northam unless there is a big strong cold front pushing it inland.